 This method for checking a filtering posture against a policy was implemented in 1996 in the Network Policy Tool (NPT) [7].
-The following year it was reimplemented in Objective Caml [15].
+The following year it was reimplemented in

+Objective Caml [15].
 NPT also implemented posture generation, recommending filtering behavior for each of the routers on which a network's security depends.
-NPT did a symbolic analysis, working not with sets of concrete IP address for instance, but rather with symbolic names representing nonoverlapping sets of hosts.
+NPT did a symbolic analysis, working not with sets of concrete IP address, for instance, but rather with symbolic names representing nonoverlapping sets of hosts.
 Similarly, a service was a symbolic name representing a set of ports within a particular protocol.
 An abstract packet was then essentially a triple, consisting of a symbolic name representing the source field, a symbolic name representing the destination field, and an oriented service.
 An oriented service consisted of a service together with a flag saying whether the well-known port was the destination port or the source port.
-Thus, it indicated whether the packet was traveling from client to server or vice-versa.
+Thus, it indicated whether the packet was traveling from client to server or vice versa.
 Special data structures offered representations for sets of abstract packets.

-NPT was highly efficient, and executed the algorithms we described in Sections 2.3.1-2.3.2 in seconds, when run on examples of quite realistic size.
+NPT was highly efficient and executed the algorithms we described in Sects.
+2.3.1-2.3.2 in seconds, when run on examples of quite realistic size.
 These included a dozen and a half areas and a dozen filtering devices.
-Unfortunately, the abstract representation made it hard for a system administrator to construct input to NPT that would accurately represent the real world network and its policy.
+Unfortunately, the abstract representation made it hard for a system administrator to construct input to NPT that would accurately represent the real-world network and its policy.
 Likewise, output from NPT was hard to translate back into filtering router access lists for devices such as Cisco routers.
-Firmato and Fang [1, 19] were developed soon after NPT, and provide similar functionality with more emphasis on reading and reconstructing actual configurations, and more emphasis on management convenience, but with less attention to modeling and rigor.
+Firmato and Fang [1, 19] were developed soon after NPT and provide similar functionality with more emphasis on reading and reconstructing actual configurations, and more emphasis on management convenience, but with less attention to modeling and rigor.

-The first of our problems-constructing NPT models of real systems-was solved in the Atomizer, a tool that would read Cisco access lists and generate NPT specifications, by discovering which sets of hosts and ports were always treated the same way, and could therefore be fused into a single symbolic name [8].
-Sets were represented via Binary Decision Diagrams, and the algorithm to fuse them ("atomize" them) exploited the BDD representation essentially.
-However, the automatically generated names were hard to interpret
+The first of our problems - constructing NPT models of real systems - was solved in the Atomizer, a tool that would read Cisco access lists and generate NPT specifications, by discovering which sets of hosts and ports were always treated the same way, and could therefore be fused into a single symbolic name [8].
+Sets were represented via binary decision diagrams (BDD), and the algorithm to fuse them ("atomize" them) exploited the BDD representation essentially.
+However, the automatically generated names were hard to interpret in the real networks, thus exacerbating the second problem - that of of translating recommendations back into concrete filtering rules.
+Nevertheless, the BDD-based methods of the Atomizer were found to be very appropriate for representing sets of packets.
+The sets relevant to filtering have just the characteristics that make BDDs relatively compact and operations on them reasonably efficient [3, 4].